leapt/admin-bundle/docs/getting_started.rst

 Step 3: Create your Admin Bundle
 --------------------------------

-In order to be able to use the Snowcap Admin Bundle, you need to create your own Admin Bundle in your project.
+In order to be able to use the Leapt Admin Bundle, you need to create your own Admin Bundle in your project.

 .. code-block:: bash

     php ./app/console generate:bundle

-Your bundle must extend SnowcapAdminBundle in order for it to work.
+Your bundle must extend LeaptAdminBundle in order for it to work.

 .. code-block:: php